Privacy Policy

 Our Obligations

-We retain personal data for as long as necessary for stated purposes or as required by law.
-Specific retention periods by data type:
+We retain personal data for as long as necessary to fulfil the purposes described or as required by law.
+The retention periods for each data type are as follows:

 Retention periods by data type: